American 'Bibisitters' try to keep the Israel-Hamas truce on track

 Vance is part of a high-profile U.S. team that's in Israel this week with the mission of keeping the truce on track and trying to extend it to a more challenging second phase.

 Netanyahu is universally known in Israel as "Bibi."
-The Israeli media is calling this American contingent the "Bibisitters."
+The Israeli media are calling this American contingent the "Bibisitters."

 In addition to Vance, it includes Middle East envoy Steve Witkoff, President Trump's son-in-law Jared Kushner and Adm.
 Brad Cooper, the head of U.S. Central Command.
 Secretary of State Marco Rubio is also expected this week.